 Garbage disposals take a major beating from day to day.
-They often get the impression that they can ground up anything and push it safely down your drain, but that is not the case.
+People often get the impression that they can ground up anything and push it safely down your drain, but that is not the case.
 In order to avoid a garbage disposal repair, you will need to be cautious about the things you are throwing down there.
-A garbage disposals main job is to help push a buildup of water and small amounts of food, down your drain.
+A garbage disposal’s main job is to help push a buildup of water and small amounts of food, down your drain.
 It is not to act as a grinder for everything that you could need to disappear.
 If your disposal is starting to act up, you first want to make sure that there is nothing stuck inside of it.
-Sometimes, something may have gotten wedged underneath it and stopped it from moving and other times, the motor may have just burned out.
+Sometimes, something may have gotten wedged underneath the blades and stopped them from moving and other times, the motor may have just burned out.

-A garbage disposal repair is usually done pretty quickly because we will be able to determine if it needs to be repaired or replaced.
-When you do need a garbage disposal repair in Mills River, Hendersonville, and Asheville, NC, make sure you call All About Plumbing & Septic at 828-778-2425.
+Garbage disposal repair is usually done pretty quickly because we will be able to determine if it needs to be repaired or replaced.
+When you do need a garbage disposal repair in Hendersonville, Mills River and Asheville, NC, make sure you call All About Plumbing & Septic at 828-778-2425.
 We have a team of professional plumbers that deal with garbage disposal issues all of the time.
 We are always happy to help answer questions and give you tips for what to do if something gets stuck in there or it stops working.
 We can also do garbage disposal installation for you if you decide you want to get a new one or something that is bigger.

 Read below on what not to put down your disposal so that you will be aware of the dangers of clogging your pipes and help avoid expensive services like hydro jetting.
 Let us help you with all of your plumbing needs and remember that we are available to you 24 hours a day!
 Give us a call and let our professionals at All About Plumbing & Septic help you, today.